MehakKambo/Graphics/README.md

 MovingObject1.java shows two different stars, one red and other in blue color, bouncing off the walls with different speeds.
 You can run the file to see the result.

+All the files can be found in src folder.